 If you've opened a food business you must

 Rochdale borough now uses the Food Hygiene Rating Scheme to rate the hygiene standards of a food business.
 The scheme is run in partnership with the Food Standards Agency (FSA).

 Please note that the rating given for an outlet does not reflect the quality of food or the standard of customer service.

 Businesses can also display ratings stickers and a certificate.
 Displaying these is voluntary at the moment so consumers are urged to check the hygiene ratings online.

 Is the rating unfair?

-Speak to somebody: the owner or manager should talk to the local authority food safety officer that inspected the business about why the rating was given.
+The owner or manager should talk to the local authority food safety officer that inspected the business about why the rating was given.
 If they still disagree with the rating then they are able to appeal in writing.

-Have your say: the owner or manager also has a 'right to reply'.
+The owner or manager also has a 'right to reply'.
 A 'right to reply' form can be completed to tell the Public Protection Team how the business has improved hygiene, or to state if there were unusual circumstances at the time of inspection.